photon-platform/.github/profile/README.rst

 It's a workshop that I have been refining over the years on my journey with Linux, to assist me in accomplishing my goals.

-At the heart is the `.photon`_ - containing core configurations and instantiation tools.
+At the heart is `.photon`_ - containing core configurations and instantiation tools.
 Followed by `.vim`_ - configurations for the Vim editor.

 A few years ago, I shifted my R&D projects to Python.
 Which naturally led to developing a set of tools for managing that work.
 Here are just a few: